pyari-k/pyari-k.github.io/_posts/2022-12-17-A-bit-more-on-Looker.md

  ![_config.yml]({{ site.baseurl }}/images/looker_join.png)

- A short descriptive video on the usage of blending data from multiple data sources is also linked [here](https://www.youtube.com/watch?v=Dji-fP_v9wY).
+ A short descriptive video on the usage of blended data from multiple data sources is also linked [here](https://www.youtube.com/watch?v=Dji-fP_v9wY).